 - Enjoy multi-tasking.

-- Ability to work in a noisy and busy environment with regular interruptions requiring the ability to change priorities as needed and tolerate stress.
+- Ability to work in a busy, high energy enviroment with the potential for high noise levels.
+This requires the ability to adapt and change priorities as needed.

 - Regular outdoor work is required, including during inclement weather.

 - Required to meet physical demands of the position, including potential frequent kneeling and squatting up to 75% of the shift.